mdsosnkowski/cloudFormation/ARCHIVE/WebScraper-April-6-2025/webScraper_NOTES.md

-# Web Scraper Notes and Log
+# Web Scraper Notes and Log - DONE as of April 6 2025
 For markdown preview: Ctrl-K V
 For promt shorting in CLI: export PS1="\W\$ "
 [Design](https://youtu.be/51r3zPOun5g?si=MR2AjWEhBgGIDdSw)
 ## APRIL 2025
+#### Sun 6
+Completed Version 3 of the webScraper!!
+Uncompleted features: Web scarping applicaition software on EC2 instance, Scheme for RDS to hold records of web scrape, and method of access for EC2 application to access the RDS database.
+CloudWatch to monitor use.
+DONE: EC2, VPC with publich and private subnets, RDS with security group, and EC2 with security group.
 #### Wed 2
 How to associate an SG to the instance Subnet?
 A: Reference the VPC in the SG config with VpcId: !Ref myVCP.
 Test login to EC2 host with Connect - WORKING!!